Cyfrin/Updraft/courses/advanced-foundry/6-account-abstraction/1-introduction/+page.md

 #### Paymaster
 Another optional component is the pay master.
 It handles gas payments, allowing users to pay for transactions in various ways, not limited to the native cryptocurrency.

-## zkSync
+## ZKsync

 ::image{src='/foundry-account-abstraction/1-introduction/zksync-entry-point.png' style='width: 100%; height: auto;'}

 ### Acts as an Alt-Mempool
-In zkSync, the alt-mempool nodes are also the zkSync nodes.
+In ZKsync, the alt-mempool nodes are also the ZKsync nodes.
 This means that sending the transaction to the alt-mempool can be skipped.
-The reason zkSync can do this is because every account (e.g., MetaMask) is by default a smart contract account as it is automatically connected to a [DefaultAccount.sol](https://github.com/matter-labs/era-contracts/blob/main/system-contracts/contracts/DefaultAccount.sol).
+The reason ZKsync can do this is because every account (e.g., MetaMask) is by default a smart contract account as it is automatically connected to a [DefaultAccount.sol](https://github.com/matter-labs/era-contracts/blob/main/system-contracts/contracts/DefaultAccount.sol).

-By understanding these concepts, you'll have a solid foundation in account abstraction and its implementation in leading blockchain platforms like Ethereum and zkSync.
+By understanding these concepts, you'll have a solid foundation in account abstraction and its implementation in leading blockchain platforms like Ethereum and ZKsync.

 ## Questions for Review